hackclub/hackclub/workshops/drum_pad/README.md

 ## HTML:

-Inside the `<body>` tag is where we will write most of our HTML code, we will create a header that displays the text `DRUM PAD`, and we will do that with the `<h1>` tag:
+Inside the `<body>` tag is where we will write most of our HTML code, we will start by creating a header that displays the text `DRUM PAD`, and we will do that with the `<h1>` tag:

 ```html
 <h1>DRUM PAD</h1>